 The award negotiation process will take approximately 60 days.
 Applicants must designate a primary and a backup point-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
 The applicant must be responsive during award negotiations (i.e., provide requested documentation) and meet the negotiation deadlines.
-If the applicant fails to do so or if award negotiations are otherwise unsuccessful, v.
-Alternate Selection Determinations

-EERE will cancel the award negotiations and rescind the Selection.
+If the applicant fails to do so or if award negotiations are otherwise unsuccessful, EERE will cancel the award negotiations and rescind the Selection.
 EERE reserves the right to terminate award negotiations at any time for any reason.

-Please refer to Section IV.J.2 of the FOA for guidance on pre-award costs.
+Please refer to Section IV.I.ii of the FOA for guidance on pre-award costs.